kronberger-droid/nanonis_spm/README.md

 ## Change Log

+### 1.0.7
+Fixed the programmatic control of the Oscilloscope High Resolution graph, where some functions now include an input for channel selection to support the 4-channel version of this graph.
 ### 1.0.6
 Added functions to control the hysteresis compensation in the Piezo Configuration module.
 Added a function to return the limits of a Bias Sweep.